kpchoy/Study-Guide-Notes-/miscellaneous/web_select_notes.md

 - What is the difference between a tree and a directed acyclic graph
   - tree - one path between two nodes
   - dag - one or more parents / paths between two nodes

+- Web crawler
+  - whenever need to collect large amounts of info use web crawler
+  - how to build basic webcrawler?
+    - start with URL pool websites we want to crawl
+    - for each URL issue GET request to fetch page content
+    - Parse content (HTML) and extract URLs want to crawl
+    - add new URLs to crawler and keep crawling
+  - crawling frequency
+    - if you want latest news from last hour, crawler needs to crawl every hour
+  - dedup
+    - how to prevent data duplication across multiple servers?
+    - Bloom Filter : test if elemnt is in a set
+  - parsing
+    - there will be many issues
+    - need tons of robusts test to make sure you crawler works correctly
+  - summary
+    -